tableau/webhooks-docs/README.md

 - In some cases, a Tableau event may cause more than one webhook request to be sent to the destination URL server.
 We recommend that you parse incoming webhook requests to filter duplicates.
 The JSON payloads of duplicate requests will  be identical.

-- When a server that has been sent a webhook request does not reply with a success code, the webhook will retry the request three times with diminishing frequency.
+- When a server that has been sent a webhook request does not reply with a HTTP success code, the webhook will retry the request three times with diminishing frequency.
+(A HTTP success code is defined as any number in the [2xx range](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success).)

-- For successfully received requests, Tableau webhooks expect a HTTP response status code in the `2xx` range.